11 Essential Email Marketing KPIs To Measure Your Campaigns’ Success

 To find out your conversion rate, here is a formula to calculate:

 You also have the option to pull this data and even display conversion rate trends automatically.
-Here is an email monitoring software you can try for free for 7 days!

 The overall return on investment is a KPI that presents the overall return on investment that you generate from your email campaigns.